 - 1. A Fibonacci area MUST be reached - 2.
 Upon retesting the area, Divergence in the Macds is necessary on the large chart, Super Divergence is best - 3.
-When Divergence occurs, weakness in the Large Triggers needs to be present - 4.
+When Divergence occurs, weakness in the Large Triggers needs to be present on the large timeframe chart. - 4.
 If using a small chart for entry, the Macd Trend MUST be in the trade's direction, before the entry may be taken.
-Generally this will look like a Fib Momentum Trade on the small chart - 5.
-The Entry is taken once a reversal bar appears with stops placed on other side of entry pattern - 6.
+Generally this will look like a Fib Momentum Trade or a Trend Trade on the small chart - 5.
+The Entry is taken once a reversal bar appears with stops placed on other side of entry pattern, if the small triggers are weak, stops may be more conservative behind the pivot that created the entry pattern. - 6.
 The large chart will define target areas.
-An exit is taken once this area has the potential to hold
+An exit may be taken once this area has the potential to hold.